Support our work by becoming our Patron! Learn More

 Six Main Methods Of Cooking

+Cooking methods vary widely, each offering a unique approach to preparing food.
 The act of cooking food is an essential part of everyday life.
 Cooking methods can range from boiling water to grilling a steak.
 There are many different ways to cook food and it is up to the cook to find the method that best suits their needs.

 1. Sauté

-The word SAUTE is French for "to jump."
+The word SAUTE is French for “to jump.”
 You must limit the amount of food in the pan so that you may control or flip the food.
-The purpose of sautéing is to cook the food quickly, to avoid the extraction of water and the oxidization of vitamins, but to also to enhance the robustness of the meals and enhance their flavour.
+The purpose of sautéing is to cook the food quickly, to avoid the extraction of water and the oxidization of vitamins, but also to enhance the robustness of the meals and enhance their flavor.

 Sautéing will sear the outside of the meal, allowing the water to remain inside.
-This water will collect heat as it passes through the seared barrier and conduct it into the product's core.
+This water will collect heat as it passes through the seared barrier and conduct it into the product’s core.
 There, it will cook or denature animal proteins, as well as soften vegetable tissues.
-As you can see, this must be done fast in order to preserve the nutritional integrity of the meal while also ensuring optimal browning and/or taste development.
+As you can see, this must be done fast to preserve the nutritional integrity of the meal while also ensuring optimal browning and/or taste development.

 2. Braise